openknowledgebe/website/content/stories/20210112-partnership-communications-coordinator-at-hackyourfuture-belgium/index.md

 ---
 Do you believe in a world where chances are equal and job opportunities are given to talented people, no matter what their background is?

-HackYourFuture Belgium* is a coding school for refugees and newcomers, active in different countries across Europe.
+Hack Your Future Belgium* is a coding school for refugees and newcomers, active in different countries across Europe, and in Belgium part of the umbrella organization Open Knowledge Belgium.
 Currently refugees and newcomers have very few opportunities that prepare them for the job-market, despite having so much potential among them.
 We prepare our students to become the next generation of much needed developers.
-We coach them in becoming full-stack webdevelopers with the clear aim of preparing them for the job-market.
+We coach them in becoming full-stack web developers with the clear aim of preparing them for the job-market.

-We’re looking for someone who creates value and opportunities with the outside world for HackYourFuture Belgium and our students.
-Working with the General Coordinator, Educational Coordinator, and our dedicated community of volunteers, you will help HackYourFuture bring new talent into the tech world.
+We’re looking for someone who creates value and opportunities with the outside world for Hack Your Future Belgium and our students.
+Working with the General Coordinator, Educational Coordinator, and our dedicated community of volunteers, you will help Hack Your Future bring new talent into the tech world.

 The Partnership & Communication Coordinator’s principle objectives are to support the active HYF Be community, and to make sure our students find opportunities after the program by growing our network of companies and partner organizations.
 Your efforts will contribute to the graduation of 60 students in 2021 and a sustainable future for the organization.

-### **As Partnership and Communication Lead, you’ll have as main responsibilities:**
+### **As Partnership and Communication Coordinator, you’ll have as main responsibilities:**

 **Partnerships**

-* Actively look for new internship and job opportunities for the HackYourFuture graduates
+* Actively look for internship and job opportunities for the Hack Your Future graduates
 * Maintain relationships with partner-companies
 * Matching graduate students to available internship and job opportunities
 * Overseeing career training sessions together with our volunteers
-* Develop and organize events for HYF students and alumni
+* Develop and organize events for Hack Your Future students and alumni
 * Follow-up with graduates on how they perform on the job-market

 **Communication**